 Recommendation: Although this option addresses many of the TPOs, the potential scale, significant cost and environmental impact of this proposal compared with the other road-based options for this corridor means that this option is not being recommended for further consideration.
+Given the proximity of the corridor to the coast and the topography, there are likely to be significant engineering challenges which makes the likelihood of offline dualling high, which would result in significant cost and environmental impact.

-Ref AS-2 Title Bypasses of towns and villages on the A77 Description Introduction of bypasses for towns and villages on the A77, i.e. settlements for which there continues to be urban speed limits.
-High Level Appraisal against Transport Planning Objectives & Implementability Criteria TP01 TP02 TP02 TPO3 TPO4 TPO5

-This option is considered to have a positive impact on journey times (TPO1); due to the number of settlements on the A77 not currently bypassed, journey times could be reduced to the ports at Cairnryan.
+Ref AS-2 Title Bypasses of town Bypasses of towns and villages on the A77 Description Introduction of bypasses for towns and villages on the A77, i.e. settlements for which there continues to be urban speed limits.
+Hig h Level Appraisal against Transport Planning Obje ectives & Implementability Criteria TP0 1 TP02 TPO3 TPO4 TPO5 bypassed, journey times could be reduced to the ports at Cairnryan.
 The option would also be anticipated to contribute to improving the resilience of the Strategic Transport Network (TPO3) by providing additional road capacity that could be utilised in the event of route closure.
 This option could improve the safety of road users and pedestrians within the settlements by removing traffic from built up areas, hence delivering a positive impact against TPO2.
 Journey quality could also be improved on the A77 (TPO4) associated with a more consistent journey, avoiding the need for strategic traffic to enter towns and villages.

-Implementability Commentary: Based on stakeholder consultation, it is anticipated that this option would be supported, particularly by local residents due to the resulting reduction in traffic through the villages, including heavy goods vehicles, while road users including the freight industry would also likely support this option due to the potential for journey time improvements.
+Implementab d be supported, particularly by freight industry would also likely support this option due to the potential for journey time improvements.
 However, there may be concern in some settlements e.g. Girvan, associated with potential loss of through business if motorists that currently stop in the towns and villages for rest facilities etc. no longer do so in the event of bypasses being developed.
 The option would be anticipated to have a high cost and further consideration on feasibility issues would be required to understand the impact of bypass options, including alignments.

-Ref AS-3 Title Improved overtaking opportunities on the A77 Improvements to deliver increased overtaking opportunities route-wide including potential sections of route dualling, 2+1s and climbing lanes.
+Ref AS-3 Title Improved overtaki ng opportunities on the A77 7 Description Improvements to deliver increased overtaking opportunities route-wide including potential sections of route dualling, 2+1s and climbing lanes.
 (Examples highlighted during stakeholder engagement included Drummuckloch to Innermessan and Ardwell to Slockenray).
-High Level Appraisal against Transport Planning Objectives & Implementability Criteria TP01 TP02 TP03 TP04 TP05 TPO5
+Hig h Level Appraisal against Transport Planning Object ctives & Implementability Criteria TP0 2 1 TP02 TPO3 TPO4 TPO5 severity of acc cidents (TP 02) by in creasing capacity ar on sections of the A77.
+Sim ducing accident rates and the ilarly, the option could improve reducing driver frustration.

-This option is considered to contribute to reducing journey times to the ports at Cairnryan (TPO1) and reducing accident rates and the severity of accidents (TPO2) by increasing capacity and overtaking opportunities on sections of the A77.
-Similarly, the option could improve the perceived journey quality along the corridor (TPO4) by increasing overtaking opportunities and, in turn, reducing driver frustration.

 Implementability Commentary: As overtaking lanes are already in place at locations on the A77, this option is considered to be technically and operationally feasible and publicly acceptable, though more detailed assessment (including of cost/affordability aspects) would be required.
+2 nough more detailed asses ssment (including of cost/a ittordability aspects) would be